timescale/docs/promscale/alerting.md

 Alertmanager manages alerts, including silencing, inhibition, aggregation and sending out notifications via methods such as email, on-call notification systems, and chat platforms.
-The labels, summary and description described in alerting rules file is forwarded to the alertmanager on meeting the promQL alert expression.
+The labels, summary, and description described in the alerting rules file is forwarded to the alertmanager on meeting the promQL alert expression.

 Setting up alerting and notifications are: